AdobeDocs/commerce-php/src/pages/development/advanced-reporting/data-collection.md

 ---
-title: Data collection for advanced reporting | Commerce PHP Extensions
+title: Data collection | Commerce PHP Extensions
 description: Learn about the data that the advanced reporting modules collect for Adobe Commerce and Magento Open Source.
 ---